karlveske/karlveske/README.md

 # Hi there, I'm Karl-Christofer Veske! 👋

-I'm an ex-startup growth, and jack-of-all-trades guy moving into the field of ops, data, and business systems.
+I'm an ex-startup growth and jack-of-all-trades guy moving into the field of ops, data, business analysis, and systems.

 ## 📫 How to reach me:
 - Email: [Email](karlveske@gmail.com)